Introduction: Trademark Registration

 Validity of registered Trademark

-Once Trademark Certificate is grant by Trademark Controller, it is valid for 10 years from the date of filing.
-Application for the renewal can be filled before its expiry.
+Once Trademark Certificate is granted by Trademark Controller, it is valid for 10 years from the date of filing.
+Application for the renewal can be filled out before its expiry.

 Conclusion

-Any individual or a company wants to take a legal right on the brand name; logo etc can apply for trademark in India.
-If a company or individual wish to create a unique identity and wants to enjoy the benefits of the trademark registration, then they must apply for the registration.
-Along with the trademark registration, the applicant is also receives the power to sue anyone if found using their company’s name and logo without their written consent.
+Any individual or company that wants to take a legal right on the brand name; logo etc can apply for a trademark in India.
+If a company or individual wish to create a unique identity and wants to enjoy the benefits of trademark registration, then they must apply for the registration.
+Along with the trademark registration, the applicant also receives the power to sue anyone if found using their company’s name and logo without their written consent.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.